davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores cumulative precipitation for all cities by year - mean, max, min by day of year
 * OpenMeteoEDA_202306_v006 explores precipitation events and volumes by threshhold for a single city

+### Expansions week of 13-JUL-2026
+* OpenMeteoEDA_202306_v006 plots precipitation events and volumes by threshold for a single city